heiskr/redux-listen/README.md

 To chain network requests: dispatch an action when the first call is done, then listen for what you've dispatched.
 You can also condition your chaining based on action or state properties.

+`addListeners` will return what you give back, so you can export the returned value for unit testing.

 ## removeListeners

 There's four ways to use `removeListeners`.